 Some Interesting Song Tidbits:

-INSIGHTS INTO A VIDEO SHOOT:
+INSIGHT INTO A VIDEO SHOOT:

 Some Interesting Video Tidbits: